LauraZJ/Election_Analysis/README.md

 !["Candidate votes"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/Candidate_votes2.png)

-This required the use of a for loop to identify the candidates in each row and add to the vote count for each occurrence of the candidate in the data.
+Obtaining these results required the use of a for loop to identify the candidates in each row and add to the vote count for each occurrence of the candidate in the data.
 The next step was to calculate the percentage of total votes the candidate received.

 !["county_vote_count_code"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/candidate_vote_count_code.png)